romepeng/ubuntu20.04-vps/README.md

 cp -r ~/.vimrc /root

-install conda by root and source --can ude by user : rome
+install conda by root and source --can use by user : rome

+（see conda doc in web）

 aliyun mount data disk (20g) to /mnt/disk1